-Ice pick scars, like the name suggests, look like the skin has been subjected to an ice pick attack.
+Ice pick scars, as the name suggests, look like the skin has been subjected to an ice pick attack.
 These deep gouges are often very noticeable and unsightly leading many patients to seek to get rid of the scarring.

 Ice pick scar removal is distinct from other types of atrophic acne scar removal.
 Scar removal treatments that may work very well for other types of atrophic acne scars may barely make a dent in ice-pick scars.
 This is due to the unique configuration of ice pick scars.
 The deep narrow pits of ice pick scars form after intense and deep-seated skin inflammation.
 Typically they result from severe acne, especially of the nodulocystic type.

 Typical energy-based acne scarring treatments such as fractional infrared lasers, and fractional radiofrequency microneedling (e.g. Infini, Secret RF, etc.) may struggle to produce significant effects.
 This is because ice pick scars have a very deep base and a small surface area.
 The deep base may be beyond the penetration depth of the energy devices.
 Furthermore, the tiny size of ice pick scars exposes only a small surface area to the energy deposited by the machines.
-This is not to say that energy-based treatments will not have any effects on ice picks scars but that they may have limited effects and require a disproportionately high number of treatments.
+This is not to say that energy-based treatments will not have any effects on ice pick scars but that they may have limited effects and require a disproportionately high number of treatments.
 As a result, attempting to treat ice-pick scars with energy devices may not be the most efficient or cost-effective approach.

 Instead of spamming numerous sessions of energy-based treatments and hoping for indirect improvements, more aggressive yet targeted treatments may work better for ice-pick scars.